Steve McDaniel: Political career

 McDaniel has been city manager of Parkers Crossroads, Tennessee since the Henderson County town was first incorporated in 1981.
 McDaniel also serves as the City Recorder for Parker's Crossroads.

 McDaniel represented House District 72 in the Tennessee House of Representatives from 1988 to 2018 and eventually being appointed during January 2009 as Deputy Speaker by TNGA Speaker of the House Kent Williams.
 McDaniel also served as both as Assistant Majority Leader and as the House Republican Caucus Chair for the Tennessee Republican Party.

 McDaniel was the primary House sponsor within the Tennessee General Assembly of legislation: designing and authorizing a Tennessee specialty license plate featuring the Sons of Confederate Veterans Confederate Battle Flag emblem) that generates income for the organization in Tennessee; creating the Parkers Crossroad Battlefield Park; creating the Tennessee Wars Commission; establishing the bureaucracy of the Tennessee Historical Commission, and; both creating (2013) and amending (2016) the Tennessee Heritage Protection Act.

-Within a 2009 American Battlefield Trust interview that was published online, McDaniel briefly responded to the question, "If you could have been a Civil War general, who would it have been?" with his choice of Nathan Bedford Forrest.
+Within a 2009 American Battlefield Trust interview that was published online, McDaniel briefly responded to the question, "If you could have been a Civil War general, who would it have been?" with his choice of Nathan Bedford Forrest, a Confederate general, noted for his aggressive cavalry tactics and rapid rise from private to general.

 In support of Republican Tennessee Governor Bill Haslam during 2010, McDaniel co-sponsored legislation and voted for the creation of a Tennessee state income tax.

 McDaniel also presided over a 2016 multi-count sexual harassment investigation by the House Ethics Committee of then-Rep. Jeremy Durham, who reportedly "took advantage of his position to sexually harass at least 22 women" and later became the first sitting Tennessee lawmaker to be expelled from the state Legislature in 36 years.

 During the last year of his serving during the 110th Tennessee General Assembly, McDaniel, who agrees with the right to carry concealed firearms, was quoted for his opposition to a 2018 proposal by both House Speaker Beth Harwell and Lt.
 Gov. Randy McNall to allow licensed concealed-carry permit holders to possess their firearms within the Cordell Hull Building where the state legislative offices are located. "“Just because you have a conceal-carry permit doesn't always mean you're a sane person, because we don't necessarily do psychological checks when you get the permit and you don't do checks as time goes on either.
 It puts you in a position where you need to carry a gun because some crazy person may come in here with a gun now and start shooting and so you need a gun to protect yourself."